aquasecurity/aqua-operator/README.md

  * Deploy Aqua Security components on Kubernetes or Openshift
  * Scale up Aqua Security components with extra replicas
  * Assign metadata tags to Aqua Security components
- * Automatic scale to the Aqua Scanner CLI by the count of the Scanning Queue.

 ## Deployment Requirements